 - Legislative expenditures cover costs associated with City Council.
 This includes City Council members’ salaries and benefits, the Clerk of Council’s costs, and dues or memberships in organizations like the Ohio Municipal League and the Center for Local Government.
 Having a seven-member City Council and City Clerk is a requirement of the City’s Charter.
 Resident–elected Council members control the City’s budget, hire City officials, make and amend laws, and set policy for Loveland.

 - The City Manager’s Office performs a variety of jobs.
 The City Manager position is required by Charter, and is responsible for the day-to-day workings of the City.
-To assist with this charge, the City Manager’s Office includes the Executive Assistant to the City Manager, an Assistant to the City Manager, and a part-time Human Resources Manager.
+To assist with this charge, the City Manager’s Office includes the Executive Assistant to the City Manager.

 - Operations, another catchall accounting category, includes a variety of general expenditures.
 Some of these costs are fixed, meaning they cannot be cut easily or without serious consequences.
 For example, Loveland cannot discontinue insurance coverage, nor can we simply cut mandated legal publishing requirements.
 Loveland has to pay its debt or risk a credit rating reduction and litigation.
 Other expenses in the Operations section are more flexible, providing opportunities for cuts and perhaps even elimination.
 These important but not required services include promoting employee wellness and organizational development.
 Cutting or reducing these programs may prove necessary, but not without consequences.
 These consequences need to be taken into serious consideration when determining whether or not to alter the funding for these programs.
 A majority of these expenditures were cut in the 2012 Budget and CIP.